3 charged in insider trading case related to taking Trump’s media company public

-NEW YORK (AP) — Three Florida men were arrested Thursday and charged with illegally making more than $22 million by insider trading ahead of the public announcement that an acquisition firm was going to take former President Donald Trump’s media company public.
+NEW YORK (AP) — Three Florida men were arrested Thursday on charges alleging they illegally made more than $22 million by insider trading ahead of the public announcement that an acquisition firm was going to take former President Donald Trump’s media company public.

+The charges make it less likely that Trump Media will be able to pocket the $1.3 billion promised upon completion of the merger with the acquisition firm.
+The merger is pending approval of securities regulators.

-According to the indictment, the men were invited to invest in the special purpose acquisition company, Digital World Acquisition Corp., and were provided confidential information that a potential target of DWAC and another acquisition company, Benessere Capital Acquisition Corp., was Trump Media & Technology Group.
+According to the indictment, the men were invited to invest in the special purpose acquisition company, Digital World Acquisition Corp., and were provided confidential information that a potential target of DWAC and another acquisition company, Benessere Capital Acquisition Corp., was Trump Media.

 The arrested men were identified as Michael Shvartsman, 52, of Sunny Isles Beach, Florida; his brother Gerald Shvartsman, 45, of Aventura, Florida; and Bruce Garelick, 53, of Fort Lauderdale, Florida.
-It was unclear who would represent them at initial court appearances expected Thursday afternoon in Miami.
+They awaited initial court appearances Thursday afternoon in Miami.

 Attorney Grant Smith, representing the Shvartsman brothers, said he had no comment.
 A lawyer who has represented Garelick in the past did not immediately return a message seeking comment.

 Michael Shvartsman owned Rocket One Capital LLC, a venture capital firm.
-Gerald Shvartsman was Rocket One’s chief investment officer, according to court papers.
+Garelick was Rocket One’s chief investment officer, according to court papers.

 According to the indictment, Garelick was given a seat on DWAC’s board of directors and had access to confidential information.
 It said he then shared that information with his co-conspirators.

 The indictment said that between June 2021 and November 2021, the men purchased securities including warrants of their own and shared the secrets with their friends and employees, who also bought tens of thousands of units of securities ahead of the merger announcement with Trump Media & Technology Group.
-Typically, a special purpose acquisition company, or SPAC, is formed with the intent to merge with a private company before the private company becomes publicly traded.
+Typically, a special purpose acquisition company, or SPAC, is formed with the intent to merge with a private company.

 In early 2021, representatives of Trump Media, including Trump, began communicating with principles of Benessere about potentially merging to take Trump Media public, the indictment said.